swr06/swr06/README.md

 🔭 Here are the projects that I am currently working on :
   ⚡ A Tiny Minecraft clone (pinned) <br />

-🔭 And here are the projects on my bucket list :
+🔭 And here are the projects on my bucket list : <br />
   ⚡ A Tiny 3D Game Engine <br />
   ⚡ A paint program <br />
   ⚡ STL style Data Structures <br />